 - Limit My Social Media Usage: In order to accomplish my goals, I have to limit the amount of time I am mindlessly scrolling through Instagram and Facebook.
 Recently I have downloaded and purchased the paid version of the Stay Focused app to help me achieve this goal.

 - Write an average of 500 words a day for the blog!
-The goal is to post every single week through 2019!
+The goal is to post every single week through the next year!
 I’ve been hitting this target for 45 days now and am excited to see the impact it has.

 - Increase our income by $10,000 and Retirement Savings by $27,000.
 The hope here is for both my wife and I to secure small raises while generating some income from the blog.